oracle-devrel/technology-engineering/data-platform/core-converged-db/shared-sassets/tooling/run-plan/README.md

 Kind regards,"

-So this tool enables to automate long test plans and run them unattented.
+So this tool enables you to automate long test plans and run them unattended.

 # License